 Banana Chocolate Chip Cookies

-This recipe uses very ripe bananas, the ones which you would not want to eat.
+These banana chocolate chip cookies are made with very ripe bananas, the ones that are too ripe to eat.
 The riper the bananas are, the more flavor they have.

-This recipe uses very ripe bananas, the ones which you would not want to eat.
+These banana chocolate chip cookies are made with very ripe bananas, the ones that are too ripe to eat.
 The riper the bananas are, the more flavor they have.

 Very good recipe.
 I read the reviews first though and made the following changes - used only 1 teaspoon of baking powder and also split the 1 cup of white sugar to be 1/2 cup white sugar and 1/2 cup brown sugar.
 I also used 1 1/2 cups of mashed bananas - 3 ripe bananas.
 These cookies were very moist, very cakelike and gone very quickly!
 Extra chocolate chips never hurt!Read More